Case Background:

-The CarMax, Inc. class action lawsuit was filed on behalf of those who purchased or otherwise acquired CarMax, Inc. (“CarMax”) (NYSE: KMX) securities between June 20, 2025 and November 5, 2025, inclusive (the “Class Period”).
-Captioned Cap v.
-CarMax, Inc., No. 25-cv-03602 (D. Md.), the CarMax class action lawsuit alleges that CarMax and/or certain of its officers and/or directors violated federal securities laws by making false or misleading statements and/or omitted to disclose material information.
+This is a federal securities fraud class action lawsuit on behalf of those who purchased or otherwise acquired CarMax, Inc. (“CarMax”) (NYSE: KMX) securities between June 20, 2025 and November 5, 2025, inclusive (the “Class Period”).

 The Class Period begins on June 20, 2025, when CarMax issued a press release reporting the company’s first quarter fiscal year 2026 financial results.
 In the release, CarMax highlighted a slew of positive results, including increased net earnings per diluted share, increased sales, and increased gross profit.
 CarMax also touted its “earnings growth model, which is underpinned by our best-in-class omni channel experience, the diversity of our business, and our sharp focus on execution,” and indicated that CarMax was positioned “to continue to drive sales, gain market share, and deliver significant year-over-year earnings growth for years to come.”